anywhichway/watchlight/README.md

 its property `constructor`===`Array`.
 This object or objects are made reactive and asserted to rule memory.
 They are then used as the input argument to the first `action`, i.e. `then` statement.

 If you need to get hold of the reactive assertion(s), add a `onassert` to the rule `options`.
-Note, `assert` events can't be cancelled.
+The function signature is the same as all event listeners.
+If the listener will be invoked asynchronously, so `preventDefault()` is unlikely to have an impact.
+Allowing synchronous calls and event cancellation in this situation can produce hard to debug code.

 Returns: Reactive `Proxy` for `condition`.